data301-2020-winter1/course-project-solo_122/data/raw/README.md

-This directory contains the adult.test, adult.name, and adult.data raw data files.
+This directory contains the adult.name which contains descriptions of all attributes, adult.data which has the raw data of the dataset, and adult.csv which is adult.data converted to .csv.